Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

 - If a system violates a threshold and you trigger an anomaly or send an alert, don’t allow another one to be sent unless the system resets back to normal first.
 This can be implemented by having a reset threshold, below which the metrics of interest must dip before they can trigger above the upper threshold again.

 Filters don’t have to be complicated.
 Sometimes it’s much simpler and more efficient to just simply ignore metrics that are likely to cause alerting nuisances.

+# Conclusions

+Although it’s easy to get excited about success stories in anomaly detection, most of the time someone else’s techniques will not translate directly to your systems and your data.
+That’s why you have to learn for yourself what works, what’s appropriate to use in some situations and not in others, and the like.

+Our suggestion, store the results, but don’t alert on them in most cases.
+And keep in mind that the map is not the territory: the metric isn’t the system, an anomaly isn’t a crisis, three sigmas isn’t unlikely, and so on.